Family Broadcasting Corporation: WHMB-TV

 Originally acquired by Family Broadcasting Corporation in 1972, WHMB-TV 40 was the longest continually operated Christian television station in the United States.
-WHMB-TV is now affiliated with the Univision network broadcasting Spanish-language programming to Hispanic/Latino viewers in the Indianapolis and Central Indiana viewing area, and soon to have local Spanish-language newscasts every day that will include a one-hour local morning newscast on weekdays, Noticias Univision Indianapolis 6am and 6:30am leading into the national morning show Despierta América, with Edición Digital Indianapolis at 12:30pm after Noticiero Univision: Edición Digital and Noticias Univision Indianapolis weeknights leading into the national evening newscasts, Noticiero Univision starts to air, and for weekend evenings at 6 and 11pm.
+WHMB-TV is now affiliated with the Univision network broadcasting Spanish-language programming to Hispanic/Latino viewers in the Indianapolis and Central Indiana viewing area, and soon to have local Spanish-language newscasts every day that will include a one-hour local morning newscast on weekdays, Noticias N+ Univision Indianapolis 6am and 6:30am leading into the national morning show Despierta América, with Edición Digital Indianapolis at 12:30pm after Noticiero N+ Univision: Edición Digital and Noticias N+ Univision Indianapolis weeknights leading into the national evening newscasts, Noticiero N+ Univision starts to air, and for weekend evenings at 6 and 11pm.
 WHMB reaches the entire Indianapolis, Indiana, television market.

 WHME-TV

 On September 10, 1977, WHME-TV 46 South Bend came onto the airwaves with mostly religious programming, as well as some family programming.
 Today, WHME is Family Broadcasting Corporation's headquarters, housing a number of separate divisions.
 WHME-TV formerly aired programming that was a blend of religious programming (local and national), local sports, and family entertainment.
-It is now a Univision affiliate airing Spanish-language programming to Hispanic/Latino viewers in the Michiana viewing area, and soon to have local Spanish-language newscasts every day that will include a one-hour local morning newscast on weekdays, Noticias Univision South Bend 6am and 6:30am leading into the national morning show Despierta América with Edición Digital South Bend at 12:30pm after Noticiero Univision: Edición Digital and Noticias Univision South Bend weeknights leading into the national evening newscasts, Noticiero Univision starts to air, and for weekend evenings at 6 and 11pm.
+It is now a Univision affiliate airing Spanish-language programming to Hispanic/Latino viewers in the Michiana viewing area, and soon to have local Spanish-language newscasts every day that will include a one-hour local morning newscast on weekdays, Noticias N+ Univision South Bend 6am and 6:30am leading into the national morning show Despierta América with Edición Digital South Bend at 12:30pm after Noticiero N+ Univision: Edición Digital and Noticias N+ Univision South Bend weeknights leading into the national evening newscasts, Noticiero N+ Univision starts to air, and for weekend evenings at 6 and 11pm.